Partnership for the Advancement of Cancer Research Project

-Students will receive $4,500 (minus taxes) for participation in the program.
+Interns will receive $4,794 (minus taxes) for participation in the program.

 Roundtip travel costs (up to $450) to and from Seattle are provided.
 Travel arrangements will be coordinated by program staff unless otherwise requested.
-If the cost of airfare is less than $450, the program will reimburse students for luggage fees and/or ground transportation to and from the airport.
+If the cost of airfare is less than $450, interns may request reimbursement for the cost of luggage fees and/or ground transportation to and from the airport.
 A receipt denoting the cost of these items is required for reimbursement.
-Students who drive to Seattle may receive mileage reimbursement (up to $450).
+Internswho drive to Seattle may receive mileage reimbursement (up to $450).

-Participants are responsible for their housing, meals, and local transportation.
-Housing is available at the University of Washington’s Stevens Court for approximately $1,900 for the duration of the program.
-Housing applications for Stevens Court will be sent to students who are selected to participate in the Cancer Research Internship in early March.
-For more information about the amenities offered at Stevens Court, please visit their website.
-Students are also welcome to make their own housing arrangements.
+Interns are responsible for their housing, meals, and local transportation.
+Housing is available at the University of Washington’s Stevens Court for approximately $2,000 for the duration of the program.
+Housing applications for Stevens Court will be sent to students who are selected to participate in the program in early March.
+For more information about the amenities offered at Stevens Court, please visit UW Student Housing.
+Interns are welcome to make their own housing arrangements.
 Participants are eligible to purchase a subsidized transportation pass for $45.
 There is a free shuttle between FHCRC and University of Washington campus that departs every 15 minutes.

 The Cancer Research Internship for Undergraduate Students is fully integrated with the FHCRC’s Summer Undergraduate Research Program (SURP).
 To submit an online application, please visit the SURP website.
-The application deadline is Friday, January 16, 2015.
-Letters of recommendation for up to two references are due by Friday, January 23, 2015.
+The application deadline is midnight Pacific Standard Time (PST) on Friday, January 15, 2016.
+Letters of recommendation from up to two references are due by midnight Pacific Standard Time (PST) Friday, January 22, 2016.
 Notification of acceptance will occur in mid- to late-February.

-If you have any questions or would like more information about the Cancer Research Internship for Undergraduate Students, you may contact Drs.
-Michèle Shuster at NMSU at: firstname.lastname@example.org or Julian Simon at the FHCRC at: email@example.com.
+If you are an NMSU student who has questions or would like more information about the Cancer Research Internship for Undergraduate Students, please contact Dr. Michèle Shuster at: mshuster (at) nmsu.edu at NMSU.
+Students who do not attend NMSU should direct their inquiries to the SURP co-director, Dr. Julian Simon at: jsimon (at) fredhutch.org at the Fred Hutch.

 Due to the competitive nature of Cancer Research Internship Program for Undergraduate Students, applicants are strongly encouraged to review Tips for Submitting a Quality Application.